yetanotherco/aligned_layer/batcher/aligned-sdk/README.md

 - `batcher_addr` - The address of the batcher to which the proof will be submitted.
 - `verification_data` - The verification data for the proof.
-- `keystore_path` - The path to the keystore file used for payment.
+- `wallet` - The wallet used to sign the proof.

 #### Returns